 Remember that every time you install something, you need to rehash it.

 Step 5 - Install

-This command looks a little different than what you'll often seen in books or Stackoverflow.
+This command looks slightly different from what you'll often see in books or Stackoverflow.
 It's the most reliable way to install the precise version of Rails you want.

 RBENV_VERSION=2.x.x rbenv exec gem install rails --version 5.2.3 --no-document

 - RubyMine is fantastic if you're familiar with IntelliJ or PyCharm.

 - RadRails is suitable for developers familiar with Eclipse.